Marché Adonis: Expansion

 Then two much bigger stores were launched in 2003, one on Sauvé Street (replacing the store on l'Acadie Boulevard) and another in Montreal's West Island on des Sources Boulevard in Roxboro.
 These were followed by further stores at Place Vertu in Ville Saint-Laurent, on Saint Catherine Street in Downtown Montreal, on Peel Street in Griffintown and Boulevard des Roseraies in Anjou in East Montreal.

 Marché Adonis also expanded to Laval in the North Shore with two branches on Boulevard Curé-Labelle, Laval and avenue des Aristocrates in East Laval and also to the South Shore with a store on Boulevard Leduc in Brossard.
 A branch was opened in the Gatineau region, replacing the Target in that city.

 On October 26, 2011, Elie Cheaib, Jamil Cheaib and Georges Ghrayeb signed an agreement with Metro Inc. which acquired a majority stake of 55%.
+Metro acquired the remaining 45% in 2017.

 In 2013, Adonis opened their first store in Ontario, Canada, located in Mississauga, followed by another one in Scarborough.
 A second Mississauga location as well as a new location in Ottawa opened in 2019.